New England Championship Wrestling: History

 In March 2006, New England Championship Wrestling merged with PWF Mayhem and the company operated under the New England Championship Wrestling brand.
 On August 16, 2006, the merged companies unified their championship titles in an interpromotional event in Quincy, Massachusetts.
 The event saw PWF Mayhem Tag Team Champions The Canadian Superstars (J-Busta & Dave Cole) defeat The Wild Boys (Billy King & Mike Lynch) for the NECW Unified Tag Team Championship, PWF Mayhem Junior Heavyweight Champion "The Talent" T.J.
 Richter defeated "Big Guns" Frankie Arion for the NECW Unified Television Championship and PWF Mayhem Heavyweight Champion "The Human Nightmare" Evan Siks defeated D.C.
 Dillinger for the NECW Undisputed Triple Crown Championship.

 Also in March 2006, the company launched World Women's Wrestling, an all-female offshoot of the main NECW promotion.

 Following its "Toxic Waltz" event on November 6, 2010, the merged company ceased operations due to a split between founder, Sheldon Goldberg and the PWF faction of Matt West, Kyle White and Roy Rossi.
 NECW was dormant until May 14, 2011, when the company returned with a benefit show in Carver, Massachusetts.
 The promotion has returned to active status running regular events mostly throughout the Greater Boston area, while the revived PWF Northeast promotion only lasted until October 2013, when it ceased operations.

 After the split with the PWF promoters, NECW had a 90 week run on local broadcast TV station WMFP.
 NECW continued running regular events and Internet TV shows up until October 2017 when promoter Sheldon Goldberg suffered a badly broken shoulder in a fall.
 After his recovery, the promotion resumed on a much lighter schedule and put on two charity fundraisers in 2018 and 2019.
 Once the pandemic hit, NECW had abandoned plans to run live events, but in 2020 NECW released a 20th Anniversary Collection on YouTube, consisting of 20 matches that represented 20 years of the promotion.
-New video projects are in the works with a collection of "lost matches" set for release in the fall of 2024.